clturner/printf/README.md

 # Custom Printf
 > The purpose of this project is to recreate a mock version of the unix printf function

-Students of the Holberton School, a two year software engineering school in San Francisco, California were placed with the task of recreating printf with certain restraints.
+Students of the sfcode , a software engineering school in San Francisco, California were placed with the task of recreating printf with certain restraints.

 ## Function